You’re launching an event and you want all your Twitter followers to see your tweet about the event. What is the best time to tweet it?

 In a recent infographic from Kissmetrics it showed that most retweets happen around 5pm so maybe that’s a time to try out a ‘please retweet’?
 Of course, you need to test this out.

-Does it Really Matter What Time You Tweet?
+Does it Really Matter What Is The Best Time to Tweet?

 It’s very useful to figure out when your audience is online and useful to test if there is any significant difference in attention you get for your Tweets depending on the time you send out.